Sergen Yalçın: Managing multiple Turkish clubs

 On 11 January 2017, Yalçın was appointed as the manager of Kayserispor.
 On 22 April 2017, following a 2–1 away defeat to Gençlerbirliği Yalçın resigned from his position.
 During his time at the club, Yalçın managed 12 league matches, achieving 4 wins, 3 draws, and 5 losses.
 The team was in 15th place when he departed, following a seven-match unbeaten run and four consecutive defeats.

 On 31 July 2017, Yalçın signed a one-year contract with Eskişehirspor, a team competing in the TFF 1.
 Lig and under a transfer ban.
 On 25 September 2017, after failing to secure a win in the first five league matches and with the team sitting in 17th place with just 3 points, Yalçın resigned.

 On 6 March 2018, Yalçın signed with Konyaspor until the end of the 2017–18 season.
 Taking over when the team was in the relegation zone, Konyaspor won 4, drew 3, and lost 3 of their last 10 matches, finishing in 15th place and avoiding relegation.
 On 20 June 2018, Konyaspor announced Yalçın and his staff had parted ways with the club.

-In 9 November 2018, Yalçın was appointed as the manager of Alanyaspor.
+On 9 November 2018, Yalçın was appointed as the manager of Alanyaspor.
 At the end of the 2018–19 season, his contract expired, and he decided not to renew it.

 On 13 June 2019, Yalçın signed a one-year contract with Yeni Malatyaspor.
 On 16 January 2020 his contract was terminated in January 2020 following a loss to Sivasspor.
 During his six-month tenure, Yalçın oversaw 17 league matches, achieving 6 wins, 6 draws, and 5 losses, with the team finishing the first half of the season in 8th place.
 In the 2019–20 UEFA Europa League, the team recorded 2 wins, 1 draw, and 1 loss.

 Beşiktaş

 2019–20 season

-On 29 January 2020, Yalçın signed a 1.5-year contract with Beşiktaş in a ceremony attended by approximately 20,000 fans at Beşiktaş Stadium.
-Yalçın expressed his excitement during the signing ceremony, saying: "I have never been this excited in my life.
-I am immensely grateful to our president, the management, and our fans for giving me this opportunity."

-Yalçın's first match in charge was an away fixture against Çaykur Rizespor, where Beşiktaş won 2–1.
-In his debut season, Beşiktaş played 15 matches under his management, achieving 10 wins, 2 draws, and 3 losses.
-The team, which had been in 7th place when he took over, finished the league in 3rd place with 62 points, behind Başakşehir and Trabzonspor.
-Due to Trabzonspor's UEFA ban, Beşiktaş qualified for the UEFA Champions League qualifiers.
+On 29 January 2020, Yalçın was appointed as the head coach of Beşiktaş, replacing Abdullah Avcı with a 1.5-year contract.
+His return to the club where he was a legendary player was marked by a massive signing ceremony at Vodafone Park, attended by approximately 21,000 supporters.
+Yalçın's managerial debut occurred on 1 February 2020, resulting in a 2–1 away victory against Çaykur Rizespor.
+Under his guidance, the team underwent a significant resurgence; taking over a side positioned 7th in the Süper Lig, Yalçın managed 15 league matches, recording 10 wins, 2 draws, and 3 losses.
+This run propelled Beşiktaş to a 3rd-place finish with 62 points.
+Due to a UEFA ban imposed on runners-up Trabzonspor, Beşiktaş subsequently earned a spot in the 2020–21 UEFA Champions League qualifying rounds.